We were Corona long before that pandemic thing was corona. Here’s the story of how we were named.

 A well-known quote says that “There’s no such thing as bad publicity.”
 It’s commonly attributed to P.T.
 Barnum, though there’s no definitive proof that he was the originator.

 I guess we at Corona Insights will test that theory in the coming months, but we hope that no one holds our name against us.
 It’s a really cool name and we’re really nice people.
-And unlike the quote above, we know we know the provenance of our name.
+And unlike the quote above, we know the provenance of our name.
 So if you want a mild diversion, I’ll tell you the story of how Corona Insights came to be named.

 I founded the company in 1999.
 At the time, I was the only employee, so the company’s work was whatever I found interesting.
 At the time, the Denver market had a need for strong market research and I was very interested in the field.
 I had done some projects in my previous job as outliers from the company’s core work, and I found the process and outcomes of market research to be fascinating.